3 days (8:30am- 4:30pm)

 Students must be able to travel in avalanche terrain.
 There are no other prerequisites.

-Day one & two: Groups meet in Thayer Hall at AMC’s Highland Center in Crawford Notch at 8:30am.
-Click here for directions to the Highland Center.
+Day one & two: Groups meet at the Eastern Mountains Sports School at 8:30 am.
 The first two days will be a mix of indoor and outdoor fieldwork so be prepared to spend part of the day outside.
 Depending on conditions and the make-up of the group we may be on skis for day 2.
 Each day will end around 4:30pm.
 You will be responsible for meals and transportation.

 Day three: On this day your instructor will advise you where and when to meet but plan to be outdoors for the entire day.
 Today you will be traveling into the backcountry so have your skis/ board/ snowshoes prepped and ready the night before.
 Each day will wrap up around 4:30pm.
 You will be responsible for meals and transportation for the day.